 FIRST STOP

-A few steps away from the museum, in the car park of Piazza Amendola, we find the Non-Automatic Distributor of Courage, a mural created in 2015 in an Enel cabin that represents, on a series of paintings and windows, some of the protagonists of those long 145 days when the front was positioned on the banks of the Senio river.
+A few steps away from the museum, in the car park of Piazza Amendola, we find the Non-Automatic Distributor of Courage, a mural created on an electrical cabin, that represents, on a series of boxes, some of the protagonists of those long 145 days when the front was positioned on the banks of the Senio river.

 The murals along the Senio embankment were created in spring 2021 by the street artist About Ponny, on the occasion of the celebrations “Nel Senio della Memoria“.

-Along the provincial road leading to Lugo, close to the river, we find the Giardino dei Giusti, where the Memorial Stele (1987) bears the names of the Jews who fled and hid in Cotignola, together with the names of those who offered them protection and hospitality.
+Before crossing the bridge in the direction of Bagnacavallo, a stop at the Giardino dei Giusti is recommended (beside the river, on the right, along the provincial road leading to Lugo), where the Memorial Stele (1987) bears the names of the Jews who fled and hid in Cotignola, together with the names of those who offered them protection and hospitality.
 Around the memorial stele stand forty-one trees (one for each life saved) with a Lebanon cedar in the centre.
 The cedar is the symbol of Israel; in front of it six large stones ideally represent the 6 million Jews killed in the Shoah.

 In the Giardino dei Semplici in Bagnacavallo, dedicated to Leo Longanesi, you will find the Roses of Peace donated by John Thurlby, veteran of the XII Royal Tank Regiment (honorary citizen of Bagnacavallo) and the Rosa Bella Ciao, a long-stemmed, purple-red and intensely scented hybrid rose created by Adriana and Giulio Pantoli in memory of the Resistance and of those who sacrificed their lives for freedom and democracy.

-Also in Bagnacavallo, in the Parco della Pace, you will find the Stele to Jewish refugees and deportees, dedicated to the Jews from Fiume, Hungary and Romania who found refuge here and to their saviours.
+Passing through the historic center, before entering the countryside in the direction of San Potito, in the Parco della Pace, you will find the Stele to Jewish refugees and deportees, dedicated to the Jews from Fiume, Hungary and Romania who found refuge here and to their saviours.

-Continuing by bike (along the river bank) or by car along the signposted roads, we reach Masiera where we come across the memorial stone in memory of the Masiera massacre of 23rd December 1944 in Borgo Pignatta, where 28 people were killed by the Germans.
+Continuing along roads, you will reach Masiera where, close to the Senio River embankment, there is the memorial stone in memory of the Masiera massacre of 23rd December 1944 in Borgo Pignatta, where 28 people were killed by the Germans.

-Beyond the bridge that leads to Fusignano town centre, immediately to the right on the Senio river embankment, stands the Monument to the Cremona Combat Group, the 28th Garibaldi Brigade and the Commonwealth fighters of the 8th British Army.
+On the bridge crossing the Senio River in the direction of Fusignano, immediately to the right on the river embankment, stands the Monument to the Cremona Combat Group, the 28th Garibaldi Brigade and the Commonwealth fighters of the 8th British Army.

-From here you can continue towards Alfonsine: by bike along the embankment, by car along the parallel road or take a second diversion to Fusignano.
+From here you can continue towards Alfonsine or take a diversion to Villanova di Bagnacavallo.

 Fusignano hosts two museums of the “Romagna Air Finders” association, a group of volunteers who, driven by a common spirit of voluntary work, search for and recover aircraft from the Second World War.
 Related finds and documents are exhibited in the museum of Fusignano and in the museum of the hamlet of Maiano.
 The museum is called Museo Romagna Air Finders “Un aereo, una storia umanitaria”.

-After visiting the museum, you return to the Senio river and continue towards Alfonsine.
+After visiting the museum, you return to the Senio river and, once crossed the bridge, you can continue towards Alfonsine.

 From here you retrace your steps and continue to Alfonsine.